Bent Chetler 120

 The comfort level is on groomed blue runs that can be skied with relative ease.
 The intermediate skier is working toward making complete parallel turns.
-The Intermediate skier may use a small wedge before the turn to control their speed, while the completion of the turn and traverse to the next turn is made in a parallel position.
-The Intermediate skier often retreats to the wedge position when on steeper or variable terrain.
+They may use a small wedge before the turn to control their speed, while the completion of the turn and traverse to the next turn is made in a parallel position.
+They often retreats to the wedge position when on steeper or variable terrain.

 Advanced skiers are comfortable skiing black diamonds and varied terrain.
-Advanced skiers are capable of making long and short radius carved turns at higher speeds on advanced terrain.
+They are capable of making long and short radius carved turns at higher speeds on advanced terrain.
 Advanced skiers also use pole plants to help maintain proper timing and body positioning.

 Expert skiers are comfortable skiing at high speeds on all terrain including groomers, tracked powder, powder, moguls, etc. Expert skiers are capable of making long and short radius carved turns at all speeds on advanced terrain in any snow conditions.
 Expert skiers also use pole plants to help maintain proper body positioning.